WemimoAdewale/alx-low_level_programming/0x01-variables_if_else_while/README.md

-script that peint lowercase in reverse order
+script that prints alm the numbers of base 16